Thrum CLI Reference

 thrum setup claude-md

-thrum setup claude-md # Print to stdout
+thrum setup claude-md # Print template to stdout

 Flags:

-thrum migrate
+thrum prime

 thrum quickstart